heapwolf/lev/README.md

 ```

 ```
 -r --read     Read a range of keys and values from the database.
 -k --keys     Read a range of keys from the database.
 -v --values   Read a range of values from the database.
 -g --get      Fetch data from the store.
 -p --put      Insert data into the store.
 -d --del      Remove data from the store.
    --delr     Delete a range from the database.
 -a --size     An approximate number of bytes of used by the given range.
+   --encoding Specify `json` or `utf8` for the encoding type.
 -h --help     This help
 ```

 ## REPL